-Video ads can be up to 120 seconds long but to maintain interest, you may want to keep it short.
+Video ads can be up to 120 seconds long but to maintain interest, you may want to keep it short by using a video editor.
 They can be in landscape or square format and when viewed in the app, will play on an endless loop.

 These are full-screen, vertical format ads appearing among other Instagram Stories.
 Though they have a “sponsored” tag, Story ads are meant to blend in.